Endofyou/rucoycalc/README.md

-This calculator was created in response to the absence of Mims' Rucoy Calculator discord bot, as well as the inaccuracies of the current most popular rucoy calculator app available on the playstore.
+This calculator was created in response to the absence of Mims' Rucoy Calculator discord bot, as well as the previous inaccuracies of the current most popular rucoy calculator app available on the playstore.
 The aim of this calculator is to provide highly accurate and competent results through a simple and easy to navigate interface.

 The interface of this calculator is simple by design.
 To use properly, simply input your base level, skill level, extra equips, and your current weapon's attack.